 If you are interested in working with a child across the year (not every week but as often as you can), then you have all of the qualifications you need to help with this ministry.
 We pray for our children.
 Each Tuesday evening our youth rotate through stations reflecting the gifts and talents of our volunteers: reading, tutoring, math facts, puzzles, mindfulness, and of course relationship building.

-Some of our volunteers can’t attend Tuesdays and instead provide “behind the scenes” essentials as their schedules permit.
-We also need volunteers to help transport our underserved city youth to and from Glen Mar worship and youth programs.
+Some of our volunteers can’t attend Tuesdays, and find other times during the week to build relationships and be a champion for our youth.
+Some of our volunteers help transport our youth to and from our field trips, Glen Mar worship, and youth programs.

 If you would like to find out more or volunteer, please contact John Stapleton at 240.463.8620 or firstname.lastname@example.org.